U.S. Route 322 in Pennsylvania: History

 In 1928, concurrencies with this highway and its PA 5 moniker were deleted in favor of the national number.
 In 1937, US 322 was extended to and through New Jersey, replacing what remained of PA 5 between Harrisburg and West Chester, and PA 61 to Chester.

 In 1933, the eastern terminus was moved from Water Street to Lewistown.

 In 1935, the highway was opened from the Ohio state line to the Mercer County line.

 In 1936, the highway was paved from Union Road to Pitts Road.
 In addition, the terminus was extended to the New Jersey state line.

 Numerous widening projects were undertaken in 1938.

 In 1950, widening from Amity Hall to the current PA 849 intersection was competed.

 In 1953, the highway was widened in various spots.

-In 1959, a median was installed from the West Chester Bypass to US 1.